-Ratified and adopted in 1967 following the assassination of John F. Kennedy, the 25th Amendment lays out the rules of succession in the case of a president's death, resignation, removal, or incapacitation.
-The key part of the 25th Amendment for a Trump presidency is Section Four, which gives the vice president, backed by the majority of the executive cabinet, the power to declare the president unable to serve and assume the role of acting president.
-In such a case, we would all be waving bye-bye to President Trump and hello to President Mike Pence.
+Ratified in 1967 following the assassination of John F. Kennedy, the amendment lays out the rules of succession in the case of a president's death, resignation, removal, or incapacitation.
+The fourth and final section deals with incapacitation, for instances when a president "is unable to discharge the powers and duties of his office."
+It gives the vice president, supported by the majority of the executive cabinet, the power to declare a president unfit to serve.
+The VP — in this case, Mike Pence — would then assume the role of acting president.
+(If Trump were to object to this action, Pence would require a two-thirds supporting vote in both the U.S. House and Senate.)

-Pence invoking the 25th Amendment would be a move straight out of a political thriller, and though the first three sections of the amendment have been cited before, the fourth never has.
-The last time the 25th Amendment was used, in 2007, President George Bush cited Section Three to temporarily transfer his powers to Vice President Dick Cheney before undergoing a colonoscopy.
+Section 4 has never been invoked.
+The last time the amendment was used, in 2007, President George W. Bush cited Section 3 to temporarily transfer his powers to Vice President Dick Cheney before undergoing a colonoscopy.
 Bush reassumed his powers only a couple hours later.

 “What happened at the U.S. Capitol yesterday was an insurrection against the United States, incited by the president.
 This president should not hold office one day longer," Schumer said in a statement on Twitter.
 “The quickest and most effective way — it can be done today — to remove this president from office would be for the Vice President to immediately invoke the 25th amendment."